readyready15728/misc/awakemud-notes.md

 * Young Decker Quest \#6:
 * Ask Dan for work.
 * Head over to Syberspace.
+* Obtain the note from the Matrix host.
 * Read the note then `junk`.
 * Return to Dan and complete.
 * Read about the decker quests [on the wiki](https://awakemud.com/dokuwiki/doku.php?id=deckerquests).